EKarton/Google-Photos-Drive/README.md

 ## License

 This project is protected under the GNU licence.
-Please refer to the LICENSE.txt for more information.
+Please refer to the [LICENSE](./LICENSE) for more information.